Entity Declarations

 (see Per-user scoping below).
 Omit the key to keep pre-existing

-behaviour. gofastr generate --from=gofastr.yml emits OwnerField: into
+behaviour. gofastr generate --from=gofastr.yml emits OwnerField: inside a

-the generated app.Entity(...) registration, so the scoping survives code
+registration, so the scoping survives code generation.

-access mirrors EntityConfig.Access (framework.AccessControl) — the
+access mirrors Exposure.Access (framework.AccessControl) — the

 per-operation RBAC permission required by auto-CRUD.
 Keys are read